 ACA Dot Assay Kits

-Three test kits are provided in this ACA test series, used to detect IgG, IgM and IgA antibodies respectively.
+Three test kits are provided in this ACA Dot filtration assay test series, used to detect Anti-cardiolipin Antibodies (ACA) respectively, including IgG, IgM and IgA, as an aid in the diagnosis of female infertility.

 The presence of ACA increases the risk of blood clots.
 When this happen to a pregnant women, the blood clots can affect placental vessels, cutting off the blood supply to the uterus and fetus, making it difficult to survive inside the uterus.
-It is estimated, the live birth rate is about 40% lower for the ACA positive pregnant women; and account for about 30% of infertility cases.
+It is estimated, the live birth rate is about 40% lower for the pregnant women who are ACA positive; and account for about 30% of infertility cases.
 There are three different types of ACA, including IgG, IgM, and IgA.
 The presence of ACA IgM antibody strongly predicts the occurrence of recurrent miscarriages, thus make it a better indicator of pregnancy outcome than IgG and IgA.

 ACA Brings Disorders